 Have a teaching certificate (i.e. TESOL)

-As Professional Teachers, they can teach all aspects of a foreign language, including oral communication, grammar, pronunciation, writing and more.
+Professional Teachers can offer structured classes.
+They also are expected to have prepared lesson and course materials when they teach.
+Professional Teachers can teach all aspects of a foreign language, including oral communication, grammar, pronunciation, writing and more.

 If you are new to learning a language, we recommend learning from a professional teacher.
 A professional teacher can provide you a structured learning plan and lead you through the learning process.

 Community Tutors are native speakers (or near native speakers) who can help you learn a language through informal tutoring or speaking practice.
 Community Tutors are not formally qualified teachers.
 They do not teach a foreign language for a living nor do they have a degree in education.
 However, they are knowledgeable and passionate about helping others learn their language.